Maybe you’ve already tried to apply for a regular, unsecured personal loan — only to be turned down.

 Income

 The guarantor will need to verify a consistent income that’s sufficient to make payments on the loan if the primary borrower cannot.
-The particular level of income will likely vary depending on the amount of the loan being applied for.
+They will need to be able to show proof of income through bank account statements, pay stubs, invoices, and/or tax returns.

 Types of Guarantors

 Guarantors aren’t just for personal loans, and they don’t always take on the full financial responsibility of the agreement they’re entering into.
-Here are some other ways guarantors can be helpful.
+Here’s a look at some different types of guarantors.

 Guarantors as Certifiers

 A guarantor may act as a certifier for someone looking to land a job or get a passport.
-These guarantors pledge that they know the applicant and they’re who they say they are.
+These guarantors pledge that they know the applicant and they are who they say they are.

 Limited vs Unlimited